Read on to learn about the Global Voices Board of Directors.What is the Global Voices board all about?

 The current GV board of directors comprises nine seats.
-Two of these seats are reserved for the founders of GV (Ethan and Rebecca), three for the GV community members and four for other individuals of the board's choosing.
+Two of these seats are reserved for the founders of GV (Ethan and Rebecca), three for the GV community members, and four external for other individuals of the board's choosing.

-Except for the co-founders, the term of office for all GV board members is three years.
-At the end of that period, board members can be reappointed or re-elected to serve a second term.
+The co-founders have two permanent seats.
+The term of office for all GV board members is three years and ends following the first call after elections.
+Board members can be reappointed or re-elected to serve a second term at the end of that period.

 The board appointed Ivan and Georgia as the people to set up and run the election.
-This also means that Ivan and Georgia will not be eligible to run or vote.
+Therefore, this means that Ivan and Georgia will not be eligible to run or vote.

-The Contractors’ Representative position can be contested by any GV community member who: 1) heads a Global Voices’ department (i.e., Global Voices, Rising Voices, Advox, Lingua) or an editorial or translation team (i.e., Newsroom Editors, Translation Managers) and 2) who has posted to a GV website at least four times in the calendar year before elections.
+The Contractors’ Representative candidate can be any GV community member who: 1) heads a Global Voices’ department (i.e., Global Voices, Rising Voices, Advox, Lingua) or an editorial or translation team (i.e., Newsroom Editors, Translation Managers) and 2) who has posted to a GV website at least four times in the calendar year before elections.

-The Volunteers’ Representatives positions can be contested by any GV community member who: 1) does NOT head a Global Voices’ department (i.e., Global Voices, Rising Voices, Global Voices Advocacy, Lingua) or an editorial or translation team (i.e., regional editors, language editors, Translation Managers) and 2) who has posted to a GV web site at least four times in the calendar year before elections.
+The Volunteers’ Representatives candidate can be any GV community member who: 1) does NOT head a Global Voices’ department (i.e., Global Voices, Rising Voices, Advox, Lingua) or an editorial or translation team (i.e., Newsroom Editors, Translation Managers) and 2) who has posted to a GV website at least four times in the calendar year before elections.

 Candidates can use any reasonable method to conduct their campaigns, including email, photos, images, audio, video, and VoIP.

-Yes, candidates may use the GV Community Google Group for campaign purposes, once the communications are clearly labeled “GV Election Campaign Message”.
+Yes, candidates may use the GV Community Google Group for campaign purposes once the communications are clearly labelled “GV Election Campaign Message.”

-Any candidate who maligns another candidate or removes, defaces or in any other way interferes with another candidate's campaign materials, or who orders another to do such on his/her behalf, will face immediate disqualification from the election.
+Any candidate who maligns another candidate or removes, defaces, or in any other way interferes with another candidate's campaign materials or who orders another to do such on their behalf will face immediate disqualification from the election.
 We're pretty sure, however, that no GVer would ever stoop to such a level.

 You'll cast your votes via an online platform.
-We’ll send you more information and detailed instructions for voting closer to the voting date.
+Then, we'll send you more information and detailed instructions for voting closer to the voting date.

-In the Contractors election, the candidate receiving the largest number of votes will be considered the winner.
-In the Volunteers’ election, the top two candidates receiving the largest number of votes will be considered the winners.
+In the Contractors’ election, the candidate receiving the largest number of votes will be considered the winner.
+In the Volunteers’ election, the top two candidates receiving the largest number of votes will be regarded as the winners.